- Bats Right, Throws Right

 - Born November 25, 1968 in Hiroshima, Hiroshima, Japan

+He helped the Japanese national team win the Silver Medal in the 1990 Goodwill Games.
 The Tokyo Yakult Swallows drafted him in 1990 and he made his debut the following year.
-Takatsu would pitch for the Swallows for 13 years amassing 260 saves (breaking the record previously held by Kazuhiro Sasaki).
+Takatsu pitched for the Swallows for 13 years amassing 260 saves (breaking the record previously held by Kazuhiro Sasaki).
 The record was broken in 2011 by Hitoki Iwase.
 He earned the nickname "Mr. Zero" by not surrendering any runs in 10 Nippon Series games.

-In 2004, he signed with the Chicago White Sox, and during the season he would become the team's closer and save 19 games.
-He was a sensation for the Sox and finished second in the American League Rookie of the Year Award voting.
+In 2004, he signed with the Chicago White Sox, and during the season he became the team's closer and saved 19 games.
+He was a sensation for the Sox and finished second in the voting for the Rookie of the Year Award.